Ron Southern: Honours and awards

-Southern received Canada's highest civilian honor when he was invested as a Member of the Order of Canada in 1986.
-He was invested as a Companion of the Order of the British Empire in 1990, in recognition for his promotion of Anglo-Canadian relations in the fields of commerce, culture and sport.
+Southern was invested as a Member of the Order of Canada in 1986 and a Member of the Order of the British Empire (MBE) in 1990, in recognition of his promotion of Anglo-Canadian relations in the fields of commerce, culture and sport.
 In 1992 he received the 125th Anniversary of the Confederation of Canada Medal.
 In 2002 he received the Canadian version of the Queen Elizabeth II Golden Jubilee Medal.
 In June 1995, he was elevated as a Commander of the Order of the British Empire (CBE).
-In August 2003, Southern was elevated as an Officer of the Order of Canada and was promoted to Companion in 2006.
+In August 2003, Southern was elevated as an Officer of the Order of Canada and promoted to Companion in 2006.
 In September 2006 he was invested as an Officer of the Order of Orange-Nassau by the Kingdom of the Netherlands.
-In 2012, Southern was appointed to the Alberta Order of Excellence.
+In 2012, he was appointed to the Alberta Order of Excellence.
 In 2012, Southern and wife Margaret were awarded the Canadian version of the Queen Elizabeth II Diamond Jubilee Medal by the Lieutenant Governor of Alberta, Donald Ethell.

 He received honorary doctoral degrees from the University of Calgary in 1976 and the University of Alberta in 1991.
-In 1990, Southern received the International Distinguished Entrepreneur Award, presented by the University of Manitoba through the Faculty of Management and in 1995 Southern was inducted into the Canadian Business Hall of Fame.
-In 1996, Southern was named Financial Post CEO of the Year.
+In 1990, Southern received the International Distinguished Entrepreneur Award, presented by the University of Manitoba through the Faculty of Management.
+In 1995 he was inducted into the Canadian Business Hall of Fame.
+In 1996, he was named Financial Post CEO of the Year.
 He and his wife were inducted into Canada's Sports Hall of Fame in 2006.